Please do not attend parkrun if you display any COVID-19 symptoms

 Free car parking.
 If you’re coming from Stonehouse the entrance is on the right just after the playing fields.
 Please use the car park rather than parking on the road as that can block driveways.
 And our neighbours do like to be able to leave their houses!

-There are no toilets on site.
-This is a neighbourhood park so it’s not OK to find a natural toilet.
-If you’re caught short the nearest public toilets are in the car park on the high street - turn in by the Trafalgar Chippy (opposite the Co-Op).
-Address for googling is 27 High St, Stonehouse GL10 2NG.
+The nearest public toilets are in the car park on the high street - turn in by the Trafalgar Chippy (opposite the Co-Op).
+Address is 27 High St, Stonehouse GL10 2NG.
 There’s also plenty of cafes on the high street who will serve you a great post parkrun cuppa and have the usual facilities.

-Location of startThe run starts near the play area.
+Location of startThe event starts near the skate park.

 Getting there by public transportNearest Station: Stonehouse 1 mile